 Smoke Detectors or sensors, are sensitive to smoke in the surrounding atmosphere.
 Photoelectric/optical smoke sensors use a Light Emitting Diode (LED) and a photodiode sensing element.
 Smoke particles entering the chamber cause the LED light to scatter, thus triggering an alarm status.
-Ionization smoke detectors use an ionization chamber.
+Ionisation smoke detectors use an ionisation chamber.
 Smoke particles entering the chamber attach themselves to the ions, impeding the generated current flow and causing the alarm to trigger.

 Heat detectors, detect changes in ambient temperature, and send an alarm state to the CIE.
 Rate of rise detectors which measure the speed with which the air temperature rises and fixed temperature detectors which react when a set temperature is reached.

 These detectors are a combination of smoke and heat sensors and can be addressable or conventional, the difference being their level of communication to the main fire control panel.

 Smoke alarms for the deaf and hard of hearing